hchsueh/Diagnosing.Alzheimer.Disease/README.md

 Official Group #46: Carlo Amadei, Hsiang Hsu, Rebecca Stern, Thomas Hsueh

+### TODO1: *"Finding the smallest and least expensive feature subset is important" - AC209 Guidlines
-### TODO1: Table of Content ? perhaps followed by a border line
+### TODO2: Table of Content ? perhaps followed by a border line
-### TODO2: References - appended after each section so that reader will have to at least gloss over?
+### TODO3: References - appended after each section so that reader will have to at least gloss over?

 ### 1. Problem Statement and Motivation
 Alzheimer’s Disease (AD) is a degenerative brain disease and the most common cause of dementia, and AD rates are increasing annually.
 As of 2006, the global prevalence of AD was 26.6 million, and this figure is expected to increase four-fold by 2050.
 In the United States in 2016, AD was the sixth leading cause of death.
 From 2000-2013, deaths from AD increased 71% – this rise was larger than the increase in deaths from stroke (+23%) and heart disease (+14%) during the same time period.